 This new, larger habitat can be divided into two separate living spaces—a necessity for hoped-for cubs down the road!
-In addition to the built-in breeding room, the space will also have an “ice cave” near the glass where the polar bears can cool down on hot summer days.
+In addition to the built-in breeding room, the space will also have a cave offering a cool retreat on hot summer days.

 Penguins, Hold the Ice